How to Check What Color is Your Name with Synesthesia

 Step 3: View Your Color Palette

-The test will generate a color palette based on synesthesia-inspired associations with your name.
-Take a look at the colors displayed, each representing a different letter in your name.
+The test will generate a color palette derived from synesthesia-inspired associations with your name.
+Check out the colors shown, each representing a different letter in your name.

 Your colors will be generated